Working With Your Insurance Company to Cover Lactation Support

 That is, in addition to covering the cost of medical supplies like breasts pumps, the health care law requires all new plans to cover “comprehensive prenatal and postnatal lactation support [and] counseling.”

 Got it?
 That means IBCLC-certified lactation consultants can now help you and your baby with all of your breastfeeding issues for as long as you choose to breastfeed.
 Your insurance company is not allowed to refuse to provide lactation counseling or limit this benefit to those one or two days that you and your newborn are in the hospital.
-According to the lawyer I spoke with at NWLC, your company also must cover your visit to an out-of-network provider (including home health care providers, whose services are typically less expensive — not to mention more convenient for new families — than clinical visits) if an in-network lactation consultant is not available in your area.
+According to the lawyer I spoke with at NWLC, your company also must cover your visit to an out-of-network provider (including home health care providers, whose services are typically less expensive — not to mention more convenient for new families — than clinic visits) if an in-network lactation consultant is not available in your area.

 Under the ACA, your insurance company is also prohibited from charging you a deductible, a co-pay or co-insurance for lactation support services.

-Moreover, the kit includes some great, practical help for dealing with your insurance company should you run into problems, including an actual telephone script that helps ask your provider the right questions and a couple sample letters you can use to kindly — but firmly — set your insurance company straight.
+Moreover, the kit includes some great, practical help for dealing with your insurance company should you run into problems, including an actual telephone script that helps ask the right questions and a couple sample letters you can use to kindly — but firmly — set your insurance company straight.

 Gone are the days where you or your baby must take "no" for an answer.